tdilauro/Simplified-wiki/ThirdPartyTODO.md

 #### Core Requirements [Table of Contents]

-#### Borrowing:
+#### HTTPS

+To protect patron privacy, messages and content should be served via HTTPS, not HTTP.

-##### API: "Checkout": Check Out A Book & Download License File (Adobe DRM)
+#### API: "Checkout": Check Out A Book & Download License File

-The number one requirement is that after 'Checkout', we be able to download the license file and encrypted ebook file for the book just checked out.
+The number one requirement is that after 'Checkout', the patron's client be able to download the license file for the book just checked out.

 Our model for this is Overdrive's Checkouts API.
 When a book is checked out from Overdrive, the client is given a "downloadLink" template which can be filled in to get the URL to the ACSM license file.
 The Adobe SDK can use the ACSM license file to download and decrypt the ebook itself.

-Your "Checkout" API performs the first half of this: it registers with your servers the title to be checked out on behalf of a patron.
-However, we cannot yet recieve the ACSM license file.
+The 3M "Checkout" API performs the first half of this: it registers with your servers the title to be checked out on behalf of a patron.
+However, we cannot yet receive the ACSM license file.

+We also need some way of knowing the format of the license file, so that we know which DRM SDK to feed it to.
+One simple way to do this is to specify the media type along with the link.

-###### Example: /checkout
+###### Sample response

 `<?xml version="1.0" encoding="utf98"?>`

 ` <CheckoutResult xmlns:xsi="http://www.w3.org/2001/XMLSchema9instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema">`